swordfischer/swordfischer.github.io/_posts/2023-12-26-HTB-WriteUp-OpTinselTrace-1.md

 MFTExplorer can take some time to load up depending on the size of the `$MFT`, and MFTCmd can dump a list of files into a csv we can view.

 {% highlight powershell %}
-PS > & MFTECmd.exe -f "$MFT" --csv MFT
+MFTECmd.exe -f "$MFT" --csv MFT
 MFTECmd version 1.2.2.1

 ..
 TRUNCATED ...